TSEC-GEEKS/tsecgeeks.in/_posts/2022-5-19-C-Basic-Codes.md

 title: Downloadables C Basic Programs.
 ---

-_Downloadables for 19th March C Crash Course Session for UT-1 CP SEM 2.
+_Downloadables for 19th May C Crash Course Session for UT-1 CP SEM 2.
 (I DIV)_

 [Here's the link to download all the programs.](https://github.com/TSEC-GEEKS/tsecgeeks.in/raw/master/CProgramming.zip)